MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/debugging-a-webpage.md

 <!-- TODO: test the steps in this article -->

-JavaScript debugging is built in to Visual Studio Code.
+JavaScript debugging is built into Visual Studio Code.
 You can debug in Chrome, Microsoft Edge, or Node.js without installing any other extensions.
-If you debug using Microsoft Edge, you can start Microsoft Edge DevTools from the JavaScript debugger.
+If you debug by using Microsoft Edge, you can start Microsoft Edge DevTools from the JavaScript debugger of Visual Studio Code.

 <!-- ====================================================================== -->